augbog/dev-envy/README.md

   * <a href="https://github.com/FWeinb/grunt-svgstore" target="_blank">grunt-svg-store</a>
     * Creates an inline SVG sprite that creates an inline `<symbol>` object and has all the SVGs reference those symbols with the `<use>` tag
     * Has watch task so that it will watch and build a folder of SVGs into a sprite

+## Debugging and Testing Resources

+* ### Devices
+  * <a href="https://developer.chrome.com/devtools/docs/remote-debugging" target="_blank">Mobile Chrome: How to show Console with Remote Debugging</a>
+  * <a href="http://webdesign.tutsplus.com/articles/quick-tip-using-web-inspector-to-debug-mobile-safari--webdesign-8787" target="_blank">Mobile Safari: Using Web Inspector to Debug</a>